Metamorphic Testing and Debugging of Tax Preparation Software: Approach

 where $\pP(x_1)$ is the probability that follow-up test cases, starting from $x_1$ as the source test, are passed, $\theta$ is the lower-bound on the probability, $\Hh_0$ is null hypothesis, and $\Hh_1$ is the alternative.
 Our goal is to witness enough passed test cases to accept $\Hh_0$ as opposed to $\Hh_1$.
 There are multiple ways to conduct such statistical testing.
 The sequential probability ratio test and a Bayes factor are examples.
 We follow Jeffreys test~\cite{jha2009bayesian,sankaranarayanan2013static}, a variant of Bayes factor, with a uniform prior to find a lower-bound on the number of successive samples $K$ that sufficient for us to convince $\Hh_0$:

 where $B$ in numerator is Bayes factor and can be set to $100$ for a very strong evidence.
 For instance, to achieve a $\theta = 0.95$, we are required to set $K \geq 90$ to be highly confident on accepting $\Hh_0$.
-Lines 13-15 show this hypothesis testing.
+Lines 13-17 show this hypothesis testing.

 After generating the test suite, our algorithm uses a data-driven approach to infer circumstances under which the software fails.
 Given the set of test cases with `passed' and `failed' labels, the problem appears to be a standard classification to discriminate between the two labels~\cite{kampmann2020does}.
-However, the generated samples are not independent as the follow-up samples are dependent on the base samples.
-To overcome this challenge, we modified the classical CART tree inference to enforce a lexicographical order between features.
-This modified procedure is invoked in Algorithm~\ref{alg:random-testing} (line 19).
-Observe that each test sample is a valuation for base and follow-up features.
-The decision tree inference algorithm picks a feature and a split upon it that minimize a selection criterion (e.g., impurity or entropy) among all other features and splits in each step.
-To integrate lexicographic ordering within features, we modified the split functionality and calculated the amount of association between a follow-up feature and its prefixes.
-Mutual information and linear correlations can be used to quantify such associations.
+However, the generated samples are not independent of the follow-up samples are dependent on the base samples.
+To overcome this challenge and enable standard decision trees to provide intuitive explanations, we use a feature engineering technique to define two copies of features: base features and follow-up features (line 21).
+For example, for feature $AGI$, we now have two features $AGI\_1$ and $AGI\_2$ for the evaluation of base and follow-up cases.
+Then, we combine the base and follow-up test cases to represent them with a single test instance.
+In the $AGI$ example with $AGI$=10k for the base and $AGI$=12k for the follow-up test cases, we convert them into one test case with $AGI\_1$=10k and $AGI\_2$=12k.
+This feature engineering enables us to directly infer decision tree models with an off-the-shelf algorithm (line 22).